severo/observable-to-standalone/bundle/STEP_BY_STEP.md

   python3 -m http.server
   ```

-The resulting code can be found in [joyplot/step1](./joyplot/step1/) directory.

 ### Step 2 - bundle JS modules in one file

 In step 1, 3 local requests are made for main.js, psr-b1919-21.js and